-In this strand new methods are developed to solve integral equations of different classes in the closed form, to invert and study mapping properties of different integral transformations with special functions in the kernel, to develop method of operational and fractional calculus.
-One of the main topics also the use of transform methods to obtain new system of polynomials and to study classical systems of orthogonal polynomials.
-We are also developing analytic methods of number theory, involving the theory of Riemann's zeta-function and proving equivalences to the Riemann hypothesis are part of the group's research.
+Pure Analysis: Development of new methods to solve integral equations of different classes, in closed form, to invert and study mapping properties of different integral transformations with special kernel functions.
+Operational formulations for integral, differential and fractional calculus are developed together with the use of transform methods to obtain new systems of polynomials.
+The development of analytic methods of number theory, involving the theory of Riemann's zeta-function, and proving equivalences to the Riemann hypothesis are part of the group's research.

-In the Numerical Analysis strand, new numerical algorithms as well as adaptation of classical ones tuned to novel computer architectures have been developed.
-In-depth research to efficiently solve certain problems lead us to explore in detail numerical linear algebra kernels, such those related with large dimensional eigenvalue computations.
+Numerical Analysis: Development of new numerical algorithms, as well as adaptation of classical ones, tuned to novel computer architectures.
+In-depth research to efficiently solve certain problems involve the exploitation of numerical linear algebra kernels, such those related with large dimensional eigenvalue computations.
 Furthermore, the exploitation of the connection between stochastic PDEs and forward-backward doubly stochastic differential equations to obtain existence results for the multidimensional stochastic Burgers equation are being investigated.

 Temporary Members - PhD students